 Countless scientific studies have proven exposure to asbestos causes cancerous and noncancerous diseases.

-While there has been a fall in asbestos production throughout the world, certain countries — including the U.S. — have significantly increased importation of asbestos.
-Asbestos lobbying organizations play a major role in keeping asbestos trade alive.
+While there has been a fall in asbestos production throughout the world, certain countries — including the U.S. — have significantly increased the importation of asbestos.
+Asbestos lobbying organizations play a major role in keeping the asbestos trade alive.